donnagal/email-gallery/emails/2022/email-text-template.md

 Check your insurance cover:
-With Cbus, you have peace of mind knowing that you'll be covered even in high-risk occupations like working from heights.
+With Cbus, you have peace of mind knowing that you'll be covered even in high-risk conditions like working from heights.
 Check now:
 https://www.cbussuper.com.au/portals/super-account/insurance.super?utm_source=adobe-campaign&utm_medium=edm&utm_campaign=ase_&utm_content=checkinscover